freedomofpress/securedrop/docs/development/qubes_staging.rst

   -  Hostname: ``sd-trusty-base``
   -  Domain name should be left blank

+Make sure to configure LVM and use **Virtual disk 1 (xvda 20.0GB Xen Virtual Block device)** when asked for a target partition during installation.
+It should be the default option.

 You'll be prompted to add a "regular" user for the VM: this is the user you'll be using later to SSH into the VM.
 We're using a standardized name/password pair:
 ``sdadmin/securedrop``.